-In part one of the two-part series, we covered technology-driven tools that are key for optimizing your workforce.
+In part one of the two-part series, we covered technology-driven tools that are key to optimize your workforce.
 Read the article here.

 For the second part of the series, we dive in to another vital aspect of every organization – human resources – and unpack 3 keys ways to optimize your workforce through your employees.